Oak Alley Plantation - Vacherie, Louisiana |

 just past, the sun stretching past our backs

-to light the Mississippi’s massive commerce
+to light the Mississippi ’s

 moving slow leviathans toward the Gulf.